okonet/react-scroll-sync/src/example.md

 To use ScrollSync you have to wrap your scrollable content (ensure that you have `overflow: auto` in CSS) in `ScrollSyncPane` and then wrap everything in `ScrollSync`.

+If you want to provide a toggle for users to turn the scroll syncing on and off, you can use the `enabled={false}` setting on the main `ScrollSync` element.
+Note that this disables the scroll syncing for all groups.

 ```
 <ScrollSync>